DeekshaMalviya/100-Days-of-Code/README.md

 - Build a portfolio of projects

 ## Progress
-- [Day 1: 14th April - Leaning array and practicing its questions]
+- [Day 1: 30th April - Missing number in array]
 - ...